the-can-of-soup/pm_threads/docs/Reference.md

 Returns most[^8] threads that are currently [alive](#thread-is-alive---boolean) and most[^5] threads that exited this tick in their execution order.

+Threads that are not in this array are called [orphaned](#thread-is-orphaned---boolean); there is some documentation about the behavior of such threads.

 <details>
   <summary>Internal behavior</summary>